 The NAV of each class of a Fund is the total value of its assets attributable to a class less its liabilities attributable to that class, divided by the total number of outstanding Fund shares of that class.
 Each Fund values the securities in its portfolio on the basis of official closing or last reported sale prices on the security's primary exchange, the mean of the closing or last reported bid and ask prices for the security and valuations provided by independent pricing services.
 In addition, the values of foreign securities denominated in non-U.S. dollar currencies will be converted to U.S. dollars utilizing foreign exchange rates in effect as of the time established for determining the respective Fund's NAV.
 Short-term debt securities are valued at amortized cost, subject to Board oversight.
 When valuations from such pricing sources are not readily available or determined by the Adviser to be unreliable, a Fund will use a security's fair value as determined pursuant to procedures approved by the Board using the methodology set forth in the procedures and deemed most appropriate under the circumstances.
-When fair valuation is used to price security.
+When fair valuation is used to price securities, the values for those securities may be higher or lower than values used by another fund to price the security.
 Also, the use of fair valuation may cause the Fund's performance to diverge to a greater degree from the performance of various benchmarks used to compare the Fund's performance because benchmarks generally do not use fair valuation techniques.
 Because of the judgment involved in fair valuation decisions, there can be no assurance that the value ascribed to a particular security is accurate.